Elections Daily

 • Twitter

-Kraz Greinetz is a second year law student at Duke University, where he serves as a staff editor on the Journal of Constitutional Law and Public Policy.
-He formerly served as a Dave Kennedy Fellow at the Institute for Justice.
+Kraz Greinetz is a third year law student at Duke University, where he serves as Articles Editor for the Duke Journal of Constitutional Law and Public Policy.
+Formerly a Dave Kennedy Fellow and extern at the Institute for Justice, his work has been published in outlets such as The San Francisco Chronicle, Reason, and the Bulwark.
 His interests include maps, elections, maps of elections, and college football.
-He can be reached at [email protected]
+He can be reached at [email protected].

 Related Posts